MetaMask/keyring-api/docs/architecture.md

 ## Snap installation

-The account creation flow is the initial process that a user will encounter when using a keyring Snap.
+The account creation flow is the initial process that a user will encounter when using an account Snap.
 It can be initiated by the "Add account Snap" button in MetaMask's accounts list or by the Snap companion dapp.

 ```mermaid
 sequenceDiagram